 I recently listed some of the fun things you can do with your remote team, in this blog post, as there are so many great activities you can do that give people a happy break from all the negativity.

 These are just seven simple ideas to help you nurture your company culture during this lockdown.
-If you need further help or advice, contact us about our company culture consultancy.
+If you need further help or advice, contact me about my company culture consultancy.